carolineweiss/01_Variables_and_Datatypes/03_Loops_and_Arrays/tutorial/README.md

 }
 ```

 Notice that this loop looks different from the previous ones you wrote.
 This loop uses a different loop counter variable—`j`—and sets the value to 1.
-It's not `0` because `highestTemperatureValue` already holds the first element, so it doesn't need to be compared to again.
+It's not `0` because `highestTemperatureValue` already holds the first element, so you don't need to compare it again.

 > This also shows you that you don't need to declare the loop counter variable first.
 You can declare it in the loop statement itself.